Highfivery/zero-spam-for-wordpress/readme.txt

 For more information, see the [plugin’s website](https://benmarshall.me/wordpress-zero-spam).

 == Frequently Asked Questions ==

+= How can I integrate this into a plugin, theme or custom form? =

+It's easy as adding the class `wpzerospam` to the `form` element, then adding a check in the form processor that the `wpzerospam_key` post value matches the option value in the database using the `wpzerospam_key_check()` helper function.

+= Why does my registration form think every submission is spam? =

+This is most likely due to a plugin or theme overriding the default markup of the registration form.
+Verify the form has an id of `registerform` or add the `wpzerospam` class to it.

+Example with `registerform` id:

+`<form name="registerform" id="registerform" action="https://yourdomain.local/login/?action=register" method="post" novalidate="novalidate">`

+Example with `wpzerospam` class:

+`<form name="registerform" class="wpzerospam" action="https://yourdomain.local/login/?action=register" method="post" novalidate="novalidate">`

 = Is JavaScript required for this plugin to work? =